victorEsantos/victorEsantos/README.md

 ### About Me

-*   BackEnd Developer at TOTVS
+*   BackEnd Developer at Mercado Libre

 *   Main skills: Spring Async RabbitMQ in microservices